 We held workshops based on the Change Making Patterns Workbook throughout the program stay at Cebu City.
 Each day, the participants learned the ideas of the patterns through the workshops and dialogues.
-This was a joint program with Waku Learning Journey, one of Waku Work Center's main programs to help leverage students' potential for growth.
+This was a joint program with Waku Learning Journey, one of Waku Work Center's main programs.